Caring.com

 • When checking in, let the gate agent know your loved one requested assistance.
 The agent will call for a wheelchair.

-• Request assistance from a skycap, or airport porter, to help transport carry-on bags if you or your loved one can’t carry them.
-By law, the airport must provide this service.
+• Request assistance from a skycap or airport porter to help transport carry-on bags if you or your loved one cannot carry them.

 • Ask for a wheelchair to be provided upon landing, if necessary.
-An attendant can help with deplaning and baggage claim also.
+An attendant can help with deplaning and baggage claim.

 • Schedule a doctor's appointment 4-6 weeks before traveling to discuss any health concerns.
 The doctor can also determine if any vaccinations are necessary before travel.

-• To avoid delays at customs, keep medication in the bottles they came in.
+• To avoid delays at customs, keep medications in their original bottles.

 • Find out the generic names for your loved one's medications.
 If you're in another country, this can help you find the medication if you need to buy more.